 To avoid a frozen sump pump extension hose that can lead to a damaged sump pump or flooded home, remove the sump pump extension hose when the temperature outside dips below freezing level.
 If the hose does become clogged with ice, simply unplug the sump pump so it will not attempt to work and remove water from the sump pit and let the hose thaw or simply remove the extension hose and try to operate the pump that way.

 Making sure the sump pump extension hose is properly connected to the sump pump with a pipe clamp that is securely fastened is key to preventing most problems associated with a sump pump.
 If you live in an area that regularly drops below freezing in the winter, you should disconnect the sump pump extension hose before it gets cold.

 Keeping the sump pit free and clear of debris and other potential damage-causing materials also is key to preventing troubles starting with a sump pump.
 Leaving articles that may clog the filter or become lodged in the sump pump in the sump pit creates the possibility of a flooded basement because the sump pump could not work appropriately.

-For more information on sump pumps, sump pump mainteance or sump pump installation, call the professionals at Basement Waterproofing Nationwide.
+For more information on sump pumps, sump pump maintenance or sump pump installation, call the professionals at Basement Waterproofing Nationwide.
 For more information or assistance with reducing the moisture in your basement, contact Basement Waterproofing Nationwide.
-BWN has been helping residential and commercial customers in Maryland, Washington DC, Northern Virginia, New Jersey, Pennsylvania and Delaware solve their wet basement problems for nearly 25 years.
+BWN has been helping residential and commercial customers in Maryland, Washington DC, Northern Virginia, Pennsylvania and Delaware solve their wet basement problems for over 35 years.